paperless-ngx/paperless-ngx/docs/advanced_usage.rst

 For example, you could define the following two storage paths:

 1. Normal communications are put into a folder structure sorted by `year/correspondent`
-2. Communications with insurance companies is stored in a flat structure with longer file names, but containing the full date of the correspondence.
+2. Communications with insurance companies are stored in a flat structure with longer file names, but containing the full date of the correspondence.

 .. code::